The Ultimate Squat Tutorial

 - Bring the arms upwards as much as flexibility allows

-- Knees remain inline with the hips and feet at all times
+- Knee joints remain inline with the hips and ankles at all times

 - Keep the feet flat on the ground